geobla/binanceVolatilityBot/README.md

   ```bash
   deactivate
   ```
-- Once your virtual environment is activated, use the following command to generate a list of installed packages and their versions:
+- Once your virtual environment is activated, you could use the following command to generate a list of installed packages and their versions (just for FYI):
   ```bash
   pip freeze
   ```